 Based in Berlin, Ola is a lead developer at Styla.
 She is very passionate about Open Source, the Offline First concept and empowering people.
 Ola loves making the web accessible for everyone, riding the trails, and daughter-driven development.

-Zoe is a senior designer for Booking.com who loves creating sites that work for as many people and devices as possible.
+Zoe is a web designer and developer specializing in responsive web design, user experience, and web accessibility techniques to maximize usability, device compatibility, and awesomeness.
+She loves creating sites that work for as many people and devices as possible.

 Patrick is a senior engineer at the Financial Times in London where – amongst other things – he is helping to build the next generation of their web platform.
 Prior to the FT he spent had the last 3 years developing theguardian.com.
 When not speaking or ranting about performance he enjoys spending his spare time discovering new food and craft beer.